derekpankaew/IDEX-Market-Making-Bot/README.md

 # Overview

 This is a market making bot for IDEX.
 It's built in NodeJS, and runs from the command line.
+You can run it from any linux distro.

 This bot was profitable for 2-3 weeks, and then not profitable after that.
 I enjoyed building it, but lost interest in continuing to refine it, so I decided to open source it instead.